 The suspension of passenger services from overseas destinations was first imposed in March.

-Given the accelerating numbers of coronavirus cases both at home and abroad, India has once again pushed back its plans to reopen airports to international flights.
+Given the accelerating numbers of coronavirus cases both at home and abroad, India has once again pushed back its plans to reopen its airports to scheduled international flights.
 New Delhi had hoped to lift restrictions on inbound flights by the end of July—after delaying its removal by two weeks—but the country’s aviation regulator has extended the ban three times since then, with the latest round of restrictions not due to expire until November.

 Though the name “air bubbles” might suggest otherwise, the policy does not give travelers the opportunity to bypass mandatory quarantine requirements.
 For example, Indian citizens returning to Delhi from abroad must face a weeklong quarantine at a designated facility, followed by another seven days of self-isolation at home.

 DGCA chief Arun Kumar said in August that a full-fledged reopening of Indian airports to international flights would have to depend on the global pandemic situation.
 After the United States, India is the second worst-hit country by the overall number of cases, with just over 6.3 million confirmed Covid-19 infections and more than 98,000 related deaths as of October 1.